Jay Pitts: Bradford Bulls

 Pitts featured in the pre-season friendlies against Leeds and Castleford.

-He featured in Round 1 (Featherstone Rovers) to Round 21 (Whitehaven) then in Round 23 (Featherstone Rovers).
-Pitts played in the Championship Shield Game 1 (Whitehaven) to the Final against (Sheffield).
-Pitts played in the Challenge Cup in the 4th Round against (Dewsbury).
+He featured in round 1 Featherstone Rovers to round 21 rWhitehavenr then in round 23 against Featherstone.
+Pitts played in the Championship Shield Game 1 against Whitehaven to the final against Sheffield.
+Pitts played in the Challenge Cup in the 4th round against Dewsbury.

 London Broncos

 Pitts signed a two-year deal with London following Bradford's liquidation.